faceterteam/FaceterFOGClient/README.md

 sudo reboot
 ```

-Now you can continue install the NVIDIA drivers on Ubuntu.
+Now you can continue to install the NVIDIA drivers on Ubuntu.

 Probably you will need to install linux-headers.